Do Open Houses Work?

 - Goes above and beyond with other creative forms of real estate marketing such as video tours, floor plans, feature sheets, improvement lists, etc.

-- Clearly has good communications skills – how quickly does the agent call or email you back.
+- Clearly, has excellent communications skills – how quickly does the agent call or email you back.
 I am talking about before you hire them.
 This will be an indication of things to come if you select them.

 Other Worthwhile Open House Resources